vertec-io/pl3xus/docs/core/what-is-eventwork.md

-# What is Eventwork
+# What is Pl3xus

-Eventwork is an **event-driven networking framework** for Bevy applications.
+Pl3xus is an **event-driven networking framework** for Bevy applications.
 It enables real-time synchronization between Bevy ECS servers and web clients.

 ---